-Sarah and Jim have launched the campaign #2MillionSteps, which aims to match the £2 million given by the government to pay for a new trauma centre at Southampton University hospital.
+The husband and wife, who also have a seven-year-old daughter Nell, launched the campaign #2MillionSteps, which aims to match the £2 million given by the government to pay for a new trauma centre at Southampton University hospital.

 Speaking about the campaign, Sarah said it was the 'incredible' treatment given by the hospital staff that made them want to give something back.

 'She was in the paediatric intensive care unit which was awe awe-inspiring and the people that worked there were incredible.
 That's why it was so important to Jim and I when Ella-Jayne passed, that we gave back to those people who helped us through such a traumatic, desperate time.
 And what we're going at the moment again is trying to give back to them', she said.

 Sarah and Jim hope the new centre will be on the same level as Great Ormond Street Hospital, covering nine counties and will stop children and adults sharing and accident and emergency wing.

 'It's a way of making something really quite awful better.
 Every time we raise money, every time we do something that makes difference to the hospital or the south of England in its entirely makes Ella-Jayne and our pain worth it,' she added.

 In a earlier interview with The Times, Sarah said that despite the heartache there have been moments of 'euphoria' at having known her baby at all.